bitextor/bicleaner/README.md

 Bicleaner is a tool in Python that allows to classify a parallel corpus, indicating the likelihood of a pair of sentences being mutual translations (with a value near to 1) or not  (with a value near to 0)

+Although a training script (bicleaner-train.py) is provided, you may want to use the available ready-to-use language packages.
+Please, visit https://github.com/bitextor/bitextor-data/tree/master/bicleaner to download the language packages and the documentation on how to use them  (TL;DR: Although a training script (bicleaner-train.py) is provided, you may want to use the available ready-to-use language packages.
+Please, visit https://github.com/bitextor/bitextor-data/tree/master/bicleaner to download the language packages and the documentation on how to use them (TL;DR: download the desired language package (i.e. `en-es.tar.gz`) and uncompress it (`tar -xzvf en-es.tar.gz`) in the folder "`lang`" in bicleaner's sourcecode folder)

 ## Requirements